2026 market rate for Portrait / Family: $200/hr. Average editing ratio: 1.5 hrs per shooting hour.

 Common Mistakes to Avoid

-Not allocating equipment depreciation to each session.
-A $3,000 camera body used for 500 sessions costs $6 per session in depreciation alone.
-Include lenses, lighting, and accessories in this calculation.
+Failing to allocate equipment depreciation per session.
+A $4,000 camera body used for 600 sessions over 4 years costs $6.67 per session in depreciation alone.
+Add lenses, lighting, and accessories, and equipment depreciation can reach $15 to $30 per session.

 Frequently Asked Questions